Medically reviewed on Sep 15, 2018

 Your health care provider might recommend a forceps delivery during the second stage of labor — when you're pushing — if labor isn't progressing or the baby's safety depends on an immediate delivery.

-A forceps delivery poses a risk of injury for both mother and baby.
+Although a forceps delivery may be recommended during delivery of your baby, it might be associated with certain risks.
 If a forceps delivery fails, a cesarean delivery (C-section) might be needed.

 Why it's done